Hou-Rui/web-browser-extended/README.md

   Currently, a browser profile directory is located at `~/.local/share/plasmashell/QtWebEngine/<profile_name>`.
 It will **not** be deleted when not needed anymore (there is no way to delete a directory using only QML).
 You need to clean the abandoned profiles manually if you change the profile name or remove an instance of this applet.

+- **Optional web engine settings**, include:

+  - **An option to allow JavaScript on the web page to access system clipboard** (default off).
+Note that unrestricted clipboard access is a potential security concern, so use this option with care.

+  - **Force all web pages to render in a dark theme** (default off).
+This option is equivalent to `chrome://flags/#enable-force-dark` in Chromium.
+Even if the web page does not support dark mode, this option will force a dark theme onto it.

 ## Installation

 Download the latest release `web-browser-extended.plasmoid`.
 Run `kpackagetool6 --type Plasma/Applet --install web-browser-extended.plasmoid` to install the applet.